-4. The core is safer: due to the difference in design principles: ordinary relays cannot achieve high diagnostic coverage (DC), and can only be applied to lower safety levels, such as Cat.B/1 in the machinery industry and SIL1 in the process control industry, so it is widely believed that ordinary relays are not safe enough.
+4. The core of the safety relay system is safer: due to the difference in design principles: ordinary relays cannot achieve high diagnostic coverage (DC), and can only be applied to lower safety levels, such as Cat.B/1 in the machinery industry and SIL1 in the process control industry, so it is widely believed that ordinary relays are not safe enough.

 Safety relays have a high diagnostic coverage rate through the requirements of relays and the auxiliary design of logic circuits, and some can even reach 99.9%.
 Moreover, in some occasions with high safety requirements, it is also stipulated that certified safety relays must be used to meet safety requirements!

 5. Force-oriented structure: "safety relay" is not a "failure-free relay", but a regular action when a fault occurs.
-The intrinsically safe relay has a forced-guided contact structure (or other protection methods), which can ensure safety in the event of contact welding, which is completely different from general relays.
+The intrinsically safe relay, like light curtain safety relay, has a forced-guided contact structure (or other protection methods), which can ensure safety in the event of contact welding, which is completely different from general relays.

 When the NO is in the closed state, the NC contact must be in the open state.
 When the NC is in the closed state, the NO contact must be in the opening state.
 That is to say: no matter whether the coil is energized or de-energized, and whether the contacts are normal or not, one group of NO contacts and NC contacts is in a closed state, and the other group of contacts is forced to be in an opening state.

 6. From the perspective of relays, the difference between intrinsically safe relays and ordinary relays can be seen: